Source code for onnx_diagnostic.investigate.input_observer

 cst_kwargs:

-Any optional arguments constant over multiple calls.
+Any optional arguments constant over multiple calls,

 int, float, str, bool values must be stored here.